pzemtsov/pzemtsov.github.io/_posts/2017-03-22-statistical-variables-in-java.md

 As said before, the reason for the counter difference is that the last update by the client thread may coincide with the retrieval by the server thread.
 The time window for that is very small, though -- most likely, not more than 10 CPU cycles.
-Here comes a solution: the server must delay using the value until quite sure it is completely stable and isn't going to change any more -- we'll call it the **cool-down period**.
+Here comes a solution: the server must delay using the value until quite sure it is completely stable and isn't going to change anymore -- we'll call it the **cool-down period**.
 A couple of hundred of nanoseconds should be enough.
 Let's, however, be completely paranoid and make this period half the collection interval (30 seconds in the real program, half a second in our tests).
 The server thread will run twice as often as before and collect the values on the even iterations, while using them on odd ones.
 This is where our `IndirectCounter` interface becomes handy.
 We'll change our test loop in the following way: